Chaos, thermalization and breakdown of quantum-classical correspondence in a collective many-body system: Model

+This $\mathcal{N}$-site Bose-Hubbard model with $N$ bosons is a collective system \cite{Cejnar2021} and, as such, for $\mathcal{N}$ fixed, the infinite-size limit, $N\to\infty$, is mathematically equivalent to the classical limit, $\hbar_{\textrm{eff}}\propto 1/N\to 0$ (see below for a detailed computation of this limit in terms of collective positions and momenta).
+Thus, the classical limit is approached as a function of $N$.
+This property is independent of the number of sites as well as the topology and geometry of the lattice.
+We note that we do not consider here the version of the Bose-Hubbard model where the thermodynamic limit is approached by keeping constant the filling factor $N/\mathcal{N}$, in which case the thermodynamic and classical limits do not coincide.

 The Hamiltonian \eqref{eq:model} conserves the total number of particles, $[\hat{H},\hat{N}]=0$ with $\hat{N}=\sum_{i}\hat{a}_{i}^{\dagger}\hat{a}_{i}$.
-For a fixed value of $\mathcal{N}$, the system approaches the infinite-size limit when $N\to\infty$.
 We consider periodic boundary conditions (PBCs).
 Some physical features of this model have been studied in different settings, with the number of sites typically set to $\mathcal{N}=3$.
 Some examples include persistent currents and vortex formation \cite{Tsubota2000,Scherer2007}, fragmented condensation \cite{Gallemi2015}, as well as a transition from regular to chaotic behavior \cite{Garcia-March2018, delaCruz2020,Wozniak2022,Nakerst2023} and its relation to symmetry-breaking and thermalizing eigenstates \cite{Gomez2025}.
 The Bose-Hubbard model is also a well-known minimal model for superfluid circuits \cite{Arwas2014,Arwas2017}.
 Although most of our numerical calculations are done for the model with $\mathcal{N}=4$ sites, the following discussion will be general for completeness.
 Model parameters will be set to $J=1$ and $U=-10$.

 The symmetries of the model are mathematically described by the dihedral group $D_{\mathcal{N}}$, corresponding to the transformations that leave the regular polygon of $\mathcal{N}$ sides invariant.
 All elements of this discrete group can be obtained from the following two non-commuting operators.
 First, a $2\pi/\mathcal{N}$ rotation, $\hat{R} \ket{n_1,\ldots,n_{\mathcal{N}-1},n_{\mathcal{N}}} = \ket{n_{\mathcal{N}},n_{1},\ldots,n_{\mathcal{N}-1}}$, where $n_i$ indicates the number of particles on site $i$.
 Since $\hat{R}^{\mathcal{N}}=1$, the eigenvalues of $\hat{R}$ are the $\mathcal{N}$th roots of unity, $r=e^{2k\pi i/\mathcal{N}}$, with $k=0,1,\ldots,\mathcal{N}-1$.
 Second, the model is invariant under a $\mathbb{Z}_{2}$ reflection transformation, $\hat{S} \ket{n_1,n_{2},\ldots,n_{\mathcal{N}-1},n_\mathcal{N}} = \ket{n_\mathcal{N},n_{\mathcal{N}-1},\ldots, n_{2},n_1}$ with two eigenvalues $s\in\left\lbrace 1, -1 \right\rbrace$.
 In general $[\hat{R},\hat{S}]\neq 0$, though exceptions apply to certain symmetry sectors.
 Thus Eq. \eqref{eq:model} can be diagonalized in the eigenbasis of $\hat{R}$, allowing us to classify the energy eigenstates according to the $\hat{R}$ quantum numbers as $\hat{H}\ket{E_{n,r}}=E_{n,r}\ket{E_{n,r}}$ with $r=0,\pi/2,\pi,3\pi/2$ in the case of $\mathcal{N}=4$.